Dealing with New Energy while Asleep, a Different View of Dreams

 A General Theory of Dreams

-Fundamentally, dreams are about dealing with the detrimental effects of internal energy until we must awake.
-They may give hints as to what to do once we wake up, but mostly they only reflect our efforts to alleviate inner disturbance and the ultimate need to wake up and undertake external activities of some kind.
-We can say that they represent the process of transitioning from sleep to wakefulness; and while the elements of dreams vary depending on one’s experiences, they are there to express this process.
+Essentially, dreams occur because energy must be built up to the point where it is sufficient to produce consciousness.
+In the meantime, we must deal with internal energy and the detrimental effects of internal energy.
+To reflect our efforts to alleviate the inner disturbance and pressure, we utilize what we already know.
+We can say that dreams represent the process of transitioning from sleep to wakefulness; and while the elements of dreams vary depending on one’s experiences, they are there to express this process.

-Energy flows from the base of the brain, where it is produced, into the middle of the brain, where it has two effects.
-It is disturbing, and compression of sorts can occur.
-We try to relieve these troubling effects in two ways.
-We can dissipate energy through inner activities or work, and we can expand energy further into middle of the brain.
-At times, we may also try to address the disturbance by organizing or fixing something.
+Initially, energy flows from the base of the brain, where it is produced, into the middle of the brain, where it has two effects.
+It is disturbing, and a compression of sorts occurs.
+We must then try to relieve these troubling effects.
+One way is to dissipate energy through inner activities or work, or we may try to organize something or fix something that has already been disturbed.
+We can also find relief by expanding energy further into middle of the brain.

-Still, further help is necessary.
-This comes from the mind containing or storing energy.
+Another way is for the mind to contain or store this energy.
 Large or numerous images or structures that are for the most part motionless depict this storage.
-As these images grow and become more pronounced or dominant they block our less effective personal efforts.
+Neither method can do the job alone.
+Yet as these images grow and become more pronounced or dominant they block our less effective personal efforts.
 Energy accumulates in this way until the limit of its storage capacity is reached.
 It is then that we need to wake up and become active.

 The limbic system in the central part of the brain has the capacity to handle this situation.
 It contains the amygdala, whose stimulation provides a defensive reaction; the hippocampus, which recalls people and objects from the past; and other essential parts.
 For one thing, it has some way of combining memories or chemical elements into a practically stationary image of a large object, a group of objects, or a group of people.

-An indication of how the inner disturbance can affect old memories, pre-existing people and items in the mind, follows.
+The mind can demonstrate how the inner disturbance can affect old memories.
 We may witness a deceased parent or friend, who in our dream is alive but ill, or an older, previously compatible couple getting a divorce.
 We may see an old car that needs repair, a coal-burning furnace that needs fixing, or an overgrown garden.
 We can imagine putting out a fire, fixing an overheated computer, or dealing with a large dog that has died from heat and a smaller one that has taken its place may occur.
-These memories may represent self-preservation in the face of the inner disturbance and the vulnerability of old memories.
+These memories may represent both self-preservation in the face of the inner disturbance and the vulnerability of old memories.

 Physical activities such as sports are good representatives of a way of dissipating energy.
 We may be able to hit a golf ball up a steep hill and have it fall into the cup or throw three consecutive strikes while bowling.
 We may also become involved in some intellectual pursuit at a job, school, or bridge club, or we may succeed at associating one thing with another for a host of similar things.